-Supplementary instructional resources are available to the students through online learning modules that are accessible either from their personal computers or through the computers that are available for student use in the Resource area.
-Additional hard copy and CD/DVD instructional materials are also available in the Resource area.
+Supplementary instructional resources are available to the students through online learning segments that are accessible either from their personal computers or through the computers that are available for student use in the Resource area.
+Additional hard copy and CD/DVD instructional materials are available in the classroom or from educators.
 Resources are available to students at any time during school hours.
-Items are only intended for on-site usage due to limited supplies.
+Items are only intended for onsite usage due to limited supplies.